 I became a birder years and years back, working at the Field Museum of Natural History in Chicago.
 As a secretary in the Public Relations office, I came to know many of the scientists - anthropologists, biologists, geologists - who worked away in tiny cubicles tucked under the eaves of the Field.
 My special favorite of all of them was Dr. Emmet R. Blake, Curator of Birds.

 I spent hours - whenever I could find an excuse to escape the office - going through his collections.
-We became friends, and when Manual of Neotropical Birds, Volume 1 was published, I was offered a "family price" for it.
+We became friends, and when was published, I was offered a "family price" for it.
 Unfortunately, even at that it was too rich for my blood.
 But my time spent perusing drawer after drawer of - let's face it - dead birds, inspired me to want to see live ones.
 Really see them.

 So I joined my local Audubon Society (meeting in the basement of the Field), and became a birder.